Automatic Schema Migrations for GORM (Program Mode)

 }

-Now that your project is set up, start by choosing between the two workflows offered by Atlas for generating and planning migrations.
-Select the one you prefer that works best for you:
+Now that your project is set up, choose between the two workflows offered by Atlas for generating and planning migrations:

 -